Complete Windows Error Codes in Japanese (2025) — Full Troubleshooting Guide

 How to Use This Page

-1. Check the error code displayed on your screen.
+1. Note the exact error code shown on your screen

 Full Table of Common Error Codes (Click to View Solutions)

-Click on any error code in the table below to view a detailed guide.
+Each error code in the table below links to a detailed guide.

-*All codes are clickable.
-You’ll be taken to a separate page with more detailed information, screenshots, and workaround techniques.
+💡 All codes in the table are clickable.
+Each one opens a dedicated article with more details, screenshots, and troubleshooting techniques.

 Error CodeDescriptionSolution